ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

 Disjoint sets are sets that have no elements in common.
 In other words, the intersection of disjoint sets is the empty set.
-If $A $ and$B$ are two sets, they are disjoint if:
+If $A$ and $B$ are two sets, they are disjoint if:

 $$